voltrue2/in-app-purchase/README.md

 - Signature: A base64 encoded string.

-The module requires the above two compoents to be as a JSON object or a string.
+The module requires the above two compoents to be as a JSON object.

 ```
 {